Jed York: Career

 The decision to fire Harbaugh prompted an outcry from the media and the 49ers fan base.
 In a press conference addressing the issue, York was quoted as saying, "It's up to us to make sure we compete for and win Super Bowls.
 That's our only goal.
 We don't raise division championship banners, we don't raise NFC Championship banners.
 We raise Super Bowl banners.
 And whenever we don't deliver that, I hope that you will hold me directly responsible and accountable for it.
 And we look forward to getting this thing back on track."
 Commenting on York's ability to manage the critical relationship between the general manager and the head coach, Michael Rosenberg wrote in Sports Illustrated, "he failed completely."
 Rosenberg also described York's impact on the broader 49ers organization, noting that "York has created a culture that encourages selfishness, weakness and back-stabbing."
-Throughout the season, there were numerous leaks to the media from within the 49ers organization criticizing Harbaugh.
+Throughout the season, there were leaks to the media from within the 49ers organization criticizing Harbaugh.
 San Jose Mercury News columnist Tim Kawakami noted "York and [General Manager, Trent] Baalke were the primary sources for the off-the-record disclosures that undercut Harbaugh's tenure."

 Trent Baalke replaced Harbaugh with Jim Tomsula, but York supported the change comparing it to the Golden State Warriors firing Mark Jackson and replacing him with Steve Kerr.
 Kawakami criticized Jed's comparison in an article titled "49ers' Jed York clueless in comparing Tomsula to Warriors' Kerr."
 Tomsula lasted one season, leading the 49ers to a 5–11 record before being fired on January 3, 2016.
 However, according to Adam Gase, it was Baalke and not York who decided to make Tomsula head coach instead of Gase.

 In January 2017, York hired John Lynch as general manager and the next month hired Kyle Shanahan as the head coach of the 49ers.
 In the first eight years after the hires, the 49ers achieved significant success, reaching four NFC Championship games and playing in two Super Bowls.

+York has served as chairman of the Silicon Valley Leadership Group's board of directors since 2023.

 In March 2024, York announced that he had acquired enough of his mother's equity stake in the 49ers to become the fifth principal owner in franchise history.
 His uncle bought the team in 1977 from the family of founding owner Tony Morabito, and handed control to York's parents in 2000.
 York described the decision as a move to prevent the 49ers from being embroiled in the same family conflicts that have roiled other teams owned by a single family.
 Between them, the DeBartolo-York family owns a commanding 97 percent of the team.